The following lecture was recorded during Providence’s 2017 Christianity and National Security Conference.

 Now, I’ll take questions and comments.
 Hi.

-Thanks.
+Question: Thanks.
 My name is Jefferson Hawkins.
 I’m a PhD student in religion and politics at Yale.
-I confess to being a bit mystified by your talk, and I wonder if you might be more specific.
+I confess to being mystified by your talk and wonder if you might be more specific.
 Here are a few claims: Millennials need fewer big international relations ideas and more theological ones.
 They don’t want to work with Saudi Arabia and think other nations are more humanitarian and ethical than the U.S. They are traumatized by the war in Iraq but need to learn that they can’t just parachute into the Middle East and understand it.
 They believe in a world divided between Christians and non-Christians, yet they are more excited about helping Muslims in the Middle East than Christians.

-Okay, well, I’m not talking about you for sure.
+Nicholson: Okay, well, I’m not talking about you for sure.
 You are part of a very elite and thoughtful group of young Christians who have applied themselves seriously to understanding religion and politics.
 You likely have a coherent worldview about how these interact in real-world events.
 However, the worldviews I describe are often incoherent.
 Many people haven’t thought carefully about these issues and are not fully educated on integrating church and government perspectives.
-They are just figuring things out as they go.
+They are figuring things out as they go.

 If you put a hundred Millennials in a room, not all of them will fit this description.
 However, I have encountered these issues many times in my work.
 There is data on this, but a systematic survey of young Christians on this topic doesn’t exist to my knowledge.
 What I find among Millennials varies, and it’s a subject for future research.
 Some of what I described applies to some people, while other parts apply to others.
 The incoherence you mentioned is a real issue, and discussing it more might help people understand their views better.

-Thanks for the fair point.
+Nicholson: Thanks for the fair point.
 I could have praised Millennials for their zeal and optimism.
 They have a strong desire to get involved, which is different from other generations.
 I believe there is a lot of potential in them.
-I am a millennial myself, so I don’t hold any animosity toward the cohort.
+I am a millennial myself, so I don’t hold animosity toward the cohort.
 However, I encounter many more problems related to statesmanship beyond groups like this one.

 It’s crucial that the older generation, including myself, be more intentional about discussing these issues with Millennials.
 The blame doesn’t fall on them but on those who are currently leading.
 In the Christian world, we have public voices like Robert Jeffress, who advocate extreme measures, and prosperity preachers like Joel Osteen.
 These voices are not thoughtful yet influence many Christians in America.

-Hi, I’m Myranda MPL.
+Question: Hi, I’m Myranda MPL.
 I’m new to the Hill and learning about how much money we give to foreign countries and what we do.
 I’m a die-hard patriot and love America more now after seeing these efforts.
 How do we combat the negative portrayal of America and highlight the good?

-Often, patriotism is viewed as evil, and there’s a lack of sincere concern for humanity when advocating for American values.
+Nicholson: Often, patriotism is viewed as evil, and there’s a lack of sincere concern for humanity when advocating for American values.
 We created this journal, Providence, to address this issue.
 There was no place to discuss these matters comprehensively.
 Providence was established to provide substantive ideas and create a community of Christian leaders interested in these issues.
 Reinhold Niebuhr, a major influence on the journal, was aware of America’s potential for both good and bad.
 He advised understanding the tension within America’s history.

 Combating anti-Americanism in the media is a massive task.
 We’re working to create a thoughtful American voice on international affairs, informed by Christian thought.
 The project aims to build a community of thinkers and leaders.
 While there isn’t one solution, we’re making an effort to address these challenges.